-First Steps Interventions strives to deliver contextually relevant interventions by utilizing a child's natural environment to teach important skills such as communication, daily living and adaptive behavior skills, and social skills.
-Using evidence-based ABA procedures, we ensure the generalization of skills from the start, by incorporating family members and familiar environments.
-First Steps Interventions is also staffed with experienced behavior analysts who can manage challenging behaviors such as aggression and self-injury through functional behavior assessment and behavior-reduction treatment plans.
-It is our philosophy that a well-rounded program should be culturally sensitive and developmentally appropriate.
-By providing clinic, community and in-home services, we are better able to serve the family's wide-ranging needs.
+First Steps Interventions uses evidence-based ABA techniques to teach important skills such as communication and social skills, daily living and adaptive behavior skills.
+Our programs ensure that learned skills are generalized by incorporating family members and familiar environments during our interventions.
+We also have highly experienced behavior analysts who can manage the most challenging behaviors, such as aggression and self-injury, through functional behavior assessment and behavior-reduction treatment plans.
+It is our clinical philosophy that a well-rounded ABA program should be culturally sensitive and developmentally appropriate, never cookie-cutter and always individualized to each child's needs.
+By providing clinic, community and in-home services, we are able to serve our families' wide-ranging needs.

 Contact us to set up a free clinical intake call to determine if FSI is a good match for your family's needs.
 During this call you will speak to our Clinical Director and will be provided with all of the relevant information needed to make the best decision for your child.